neuefische/web-exercises/sessions/react-state-3/journal-app-filter/README.md

 > 💡 If you didn't write a wrapping component like `Tab` for the `button` tag in your own code, you might not need to do this extra step.

-Users should be able to click on the filter buttons to change the list of displayed entries.
-First we want to make sure the buttons are clickable.
+Users should be able to click on the filter buttons to change the list of entries being displayed.
+First, we want to make sure the buttons are clickable.

 Locate the component that renders the `button` JSX tag.
 In the template there is `Tab` used as a wrapping component around the `button` tag.
 To have the button clickable we need to pass the `onClick` prop to it.